Palestinian expulsion from Lydda and Ramle: In Ramallah, Amman, and elsewhere

-Morris writes that, during a meeting in Amman on 12–13 July of the Political Committee of the Arab League, delegates—particularly from Syria and Iraq—accused Glubb of serving British, or even Jewish, interests, with his excuses about troop and ammunition shortages.
-Egyptian journalists said he had handed Lydda and Ramle to the Jews.
-Perie-Gordon, Britain's acting minister in Amman, told the Foreign Office there was a suspicion that Glubb, on behalf of the British government, had lost Lydda and Ramle deliberately to ensure that Transjordan accept a truce.
-King Abdullah indicated that he wanted Glubb to leave, without actually asking him to—particularly after Iraqi officers alleged that the entire Hashemite house was in the pay of the British—but London asked him to stay on.
-Britain's popularity with the Arabs reached an all-time low.
+Glubb quickly became the "butt of pan-Arab anger" for his perceived failures.
+During a meeting of the Political Committee of the Arab League in Amman on 12–13 July, several of the committee's delegates accused Glubb of serving British or even Jewish interests and claimed his concerns over troop and ammunition shortages were merely excuses.
+When Glubb went on an extended leave to England after the Ten Days, Egyptian journalists confronted him at the Cairo Airport, asking him questions such as "Why did you betray the Arab cause?" and "Why did you give Lydda and Ramla to the Jews?"
+Though King Abdullah was reluctant to do so, he summoned Glubb to a meeting of the Council of Ministers and laid the blame for the loss of Lydda and Ramla squarely on him.
+Abdullah dismissed Glubb's claims of ammunition shortages and indirectly suggested he resign from the Arab Legion.
+However, as the Legion was still engaged in battle, Glubb stayed on with some encouragement from the British government.
+The whole affair led Kirkbride to write that Britain had "reached a degree of unpopularity which I would have described as impossible six months ago."
 The United Nations Security Council called for a ceasefire to begin no later than 18 July, with sanctions to be levelled against transgressors.
 The Arabs were outraged: "No justice, no logic, no equity, no understanding, but blind submission to everything that is Zionist," Al-Hayat responded, though Morris writes that cooler heads in the Arab world were privately pleased that they were required not to fight, given Israel's obvious military superiority.